What is ADHD?

 - Social, Emotional & Behavioural Assessment – rating scales completed, with parents and teachers

-- Results Interpretation and Report Preparation – please allow 2 weeks following the assessment
+- Results Interpretation and Report Preparation – please allow 3 to 4 weeks following the assessment

 - Parent Feedback Consultation – 50 minutes, with both parents where appropriate.